-- 72. The sunlight/daylight calculations provided by the applicant demonstrate that whilst the levels of sunlight to some of the units will be limited they will actually meet the BR209 standard as the garden areas will receive over 2 hours of sunlight on 21st March. - 73.
-Whilst the Council's Tree Officer objects to the proposals a balance needs to be struck between the provision of adequate homes within sustainable locations and all other material planning considerations.
-In this instance the one remaining issue to providing 7 additional residential dwellings within a sustainable location and the social benefits and minimal economic benefits during construction, need to be weighed in the planning balance. - 74.
-In this instance the developer has amended the scheme to reduce the impact of trees on the dwellings themselves with the loss of a unit and the reorientation of the dwellings.
-The concerns therefore relate to whether the provision of amenity space with limited sunlight is acceptable both to future occupiers and the potential for future pressure to fell the trees as a result.
-Firstly, the scheme does meet minimum requirements, and it is also likely that the market will dictate to some extent whether people choose to own property with extensive areas of shading.
-There are benefits in summer months and the presence of the heavily wooded area has its environmental and visual benefits in this otherwise urban setting. - 75.
-Furthermore, the trees are Council owned and this does offer some protection.
-It is also noted that a previous scheme with similar issues relating to its layout was approved at the site, this was some time ago and it is appreciated that the trees may not have been as dense, however they would've continued to grow potentially to how they are now.
+- 82. The sunlight/daylight calculations provided by the applicant, however, demonstrate that whilst the levels of sunlight to some of the units would be limited, they would actually meet the BR209 standard as the garden areas would receive over 2 hours of sunlight on 21st March. - 83.
+Whilst the Council's Arboricultural Officer objects to the proposals, a balance needs to be struck between the provision of adequate homes within a sustainable location and all other material planning considerations.
+In this instance, this one remaining issue to providing 7 additional residential dwellings within a sustainable location with the associated social benefits and economic benefits during construction, need to be weighed in the planning balance. - 84.
+In this instance, the developer has amended the scheme to reduce the impact of trees on the dwellings themselves with the loss of a unit and the reorientation of the dwellings.
+The concerns therefore relate to whether the provision of amenity space with limited sunlight is acceptable both to future occupiers and the potential for future pressure to prune and/or fell the trees as a result.
+Firstly, the scheme does meet minimum requirements, and it is also likely that the market will dictate to some extent whether people choose to own a property with extensive areas of shading.
+There are benefits in summer months and the presence of the heavily wooded area has its environmental and visual benefits in this otherwise urban setting. - 85.
+Furthermore, the trees are Council owned, and this does offer some protection.
+It is also noted that a previous scheme with similar issues relating to its layout was approved at the site, this was some time ago and it is appreciated that the trees may not have been as dense, however they would have continued to grow potentially to how they are now.
 This permission has now lapsed but remains part of the history to the site.

-76. Policy PP27 requires that development responds to natural features on the site and does not result in the loss of trees that make a significant contribution, either individually or cumulatively, to the character and local climate of the area.
-The scheme could not be said to comply with Policy PP27 in this regard.
-This will be weighed in the planning balance.
+86. Policy PP27 requires that development responds to natural features on the site and does not result in the loss of trees that make a significant contribution, either individually or cumulatively, to the character and local climate of the area.
+In the opinion of the Council's Arboricultural Officer, the scheme could not be said to comply with Policy PP27 in this regard due to the potential for future pressure for the pruning and/or removal of trees.
+This must be weighed in the planning balance.